-Our interests are largely about aquatic habitats and the organisms they support.
+Our interests are largely about marine and freshwater habitats and the organisms they support.
 This includes fish, zooplankton, phytoplankton, microbes and sometimes birds.
-We are involved in a wide range of fundamental and applied ecological research that uses observational and experimental approaches in the laboratory and field, combining these approaches with statistical and mathematical models, to develop solutions to conflicts in the natural environment that society, business and government need help with.
+But we also use model systems to explore exciting questions in ecology and evolution.
+We are involved in a wide range of fundamental and applied ecological research that uses observational and experimental approaches in the lab and field, combining these approaches with statistical and mathematical models, to develop solutions to conflicts in the natural environment that society, business and government need help with.

 Our research can roughly be divided into three areas:

 1. What are the ecological and evolutionary responses of populations to environmental change and how does this affect population persistence, variability or management.